JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 As noted above, when data is appended to a dataset, ``kartothek`` guarantees it has the proper schema and partitioning.

+The order of columns provided in ``partition_on`` is important, as the partition structure would be different if the columns are in a different order.

 .. note:: Every partition must have data for every table.
 An empty dataframe in this
           context is also considered as data.